Manaslu Circuit Trek - 15 Days

 Accommodation Around Manaslu Trek

-Most rooms are on a twin-sharing basis with common bathrooms and toilets or washrooms, with a large dormitory where 5 to 10 people could share.
-A few places like Jagat, Namrung, Lo, and Sama-Gaon do have attached baths but on very limited.
-At the base of Larke-La Pass called Phedi as well as Dharmasala the lodge and guest-house of minimum facilities, serving simple beds and foods as well warm refreshments.
-Sometimes during peak times of trekking, the place can get crowded, and spend nights in the tents of a lodge.
+A few places like Jagat, Namrung, Lo, and Sama-Gaon do have attached baths, but on very limited.
+At the base of Larke-La Pass, called Phedi as well as Dharmasala, the lodge and guest-house of minimum facilities, serving simple beds and foods as well warm refreshments.
+Sometimes, during peak times of trekking, the place can get crowded, and spend nights in the tents of a lodge.
+Due to this reason you can call it Manaslu tea house trek.

 Altitude Sickness & Acclimatization in Manaslu Circuit Trek